Asymmetric canonical correlation analysis of Riemannian and high-dimensional data: Application to dynamic functional connectivity

 \subsection{Analysis}

-We apply Algorithm~\ref{alg:asymmetric_sparse_fun_cca} to the pairs $\left( y_i(\cdot), x_i \right)$.
+We apply Algorithm~\ref{alg:asymmetric_sparse_fun_cca} to the pairs $\left( y_i(\cdot), X_i \right)$.
 Specifically, we model the SPD-valued functional data $\{y_i(\cdot)\}$ using the affine-invariant Riemannian metric.
+The choice of this metric is primarily driven by its ability to avoid the swelling effect \parencite{dryden2009noneuclidean}.
+The affine-invariant metric has been shown to be effective in prediction tasks \parencites{barachant2013classification}{ pervaiz2020optimising}.

-The Frech\'et mean $\hat \mu$ and tangent space representations $\{\Logyi\}$ are computed.
+The Fr\'echet mean $\hat \mu$ and tangent space representations $\{\Logyi\}$ are computed.
 See Section~\ref{sec:special_inst} for details.
 Both the hyperparameters $\lambda$ and $d$, the number of PCs used to reduce the dimension of the SPD-valued functional data, are chosen by cross-validation.
 Specifically, for every candidate $d$, the parameter $\lambda$ is chosen to minimize the cross-validated prediction error of the regression model in equation \eqref{eq:grp_lasso}, while $d$ is chosen by examining the scree plot of the cross-validated canonical correlations.
 We chose the smallest $d$ for which the cross-validated correlations appear to level off, that is, $d = 12$.

-The outlined procedure results in a set of $K$ estimated canonical directions $\left( \hat{\psi}_k, \hat{\theta}_k \right)_{k=1}^K$, where $\{\hat{\theta}_k\}$ are the canonical vectors associated with $\{x_i\}$, and $\{\hat{\psi}_k\}$ are the (tangent-space) representations of the canonical functions associated with $\{y_i\}$.
+The outlined procedure results in a set of $K$ estimated canonical directions $\left( \hat{\psi}_k, \hat{\theta}_k \right)_{k=1}^K$, where $\{\hat{\theta}_k\}$ are the canonical vectors associated with $\{X_i\}$, and $\{\hat{\psi}_k\}$ are the (tangent-space) representations of the canonical functions associated with $\{y_i\}$.
 After inspection of the cross-validated correlations and their associated variance, we decided to retain only the first pair of canonical directions.